JUSTRUDYan/JUSTRUDYan/README.md

 I will try to write a poem about myself as Taras Shevchenko, in my broken English.

 What you need to know about me : I'm Anton, 3 years old and i from Ukraine 🇺🇦.

-//I also hate to read the morning news ‘cause it always makes me sad, you know, many people died because of russian invasion.
-Please, support Ukraine!//
+/*I also hate to read the morning news ‘cause it always makes me sad, you know, many people died because of russian invasion.
+Please, support Ukraine!*/

 I start coding at 10 o'clock and compleat after 15 minuts, because my brain suck's.

 ////

-But seriously I'm 13 yo, and i start coding at 10, it was python, but quickly finished it, because I got bored.
+But seriously I'm 13 yo, I started coding when I was 10, it was python, but quickly finished it, because I got bored.
 After 3 years I went to an academy that gave me a love for .cpp. (but that love ends very quickly when my code doesn't run) Also in academy i'm studying cyber security, and i like that too.